-Best kids’ bikes for 2018: a buyer’s guide - Cycling Weekly
+Best kids’ bikes and the best deals for summer 2018 - Cycling Weekly

 Best kids’ bikes: top models on offer

-We’ve stuck with three top brands to help you compare kids’ bikes for a range of ages.
+We’ve stuck with a selection of top brands to help you compare kids’ bikes for a range of ages.
 Purely because we can’t outline every choice from every brand available.

 Of course, there are many more options out there – Canyon recently unveiled a wide range of kids’ mountain bikes and HOY children’s bikes, including track and road bikes, are well respected too.